 Science and Herbal Medicine

 Plants contain phytochemicals which are compounds displaying therapeutic actions on the human body.
 Phytochemicals are categorised as carbohydrate, lipids, phenolic, terpenoids and alkaloids.
-Their therapeutic actions include aticarcinogen, antimutagen, anti-inflammatory and antioxidant.
+Their therapeutic actions include anticarcinogen, antimutagen, anti-inflammatory and antioxidant.

 Herbal medicine employs the whole of a herb and its interactions with other herbs for a more holistic treatment for the body and with fewer side effects.
-Modern research of Chinese Herbs focuses on the following:
+Modern research of Chinese Herbal Medicine focuses on the following:

 - Scientific identification of Chinese medicinal herbs, including isolation of the active constituents and structure determination.